-(Note to prospective students: As our research is interdisciplinary in nature, our students and postdocs are from a diverse array of backgrounds with a wide range of expertise.
-We will tailor and fine tune your project along the following these research focuses.
-Our postgraduates are from different departments: mathematics [pure/applied/computer science/epidemiology], botany and zoology, conservation ecology and entomology, environmental sciences [geography] and operations research [logistics].
-Recommended reads are links to published articles.
-You could also check the short titles of current and previous postgraduate projects at the Team page.
+Note to prospective students: As our research is interdisciplinary in nature, our students and postdocs are from a diverse array of backgrounds with a wide range of expertise.
+We will tailor and fine tune your project along the following research focuses.
+Numbers of Recommended reads refer to specific articles in the Publication page.
+You can also check the short titles of current and previous postgraduate projects at the Team page.
 Go to the Opportunity page find out more on bursaries/fellowships and how to apply.

 1. SPATIAL BIODIVERSITY